k-Knight/FactorioSuperAdminControl/README.md

 The script supports  adding new modules with different functionality for every super-admin (done statically) or for individual both during runtime and during the control stage of the game.

-The script makes use of the **[kminimalist library](https://github.com/k-Knight/kminimalist)** for handling event registrations, GUI element styling during runtime and manipulating Factorio API tables without numerous checks and conditions.
+The script makes use of the **[KMinimalist library](https://github.com/k-Knight/KMinimalist)** for handling event registrations, GUI element styling during runtime and manipulating Factorio API tables without numerous checks and conditions.

 ## Adding extra modules during the control stage